aabs/indinf-com/_posts/2019-01-09-about-fishdots.markdown

 ---
 layout: post
-title:  "About Fishdots"
+title:  "Announcing Fishdots"
+categories: [fishdots, foss]
+tags: [announcement]
 ---

-# About Fishdots
+# Announcing Fishdots

-This is a little project, called **Fishdots**, I've been working on in my spare time, since I discovered the joys of Fish Shell.
+This is a little project, called **Fishdots**, I've been working on in my spare time.
+Since I discovered the joys of Fish Shell, I realised that my borrowed system based on holman's zsh dotfiles was not flexible or fishy enought for my liking.

 <!--